 If you slip and fall in a store, you might have a personal injury claim against the business, or against the property owner, or perhaps both.
 These cases aren't always easy to prove, however.
-Here's what to know right off the bat:
+The store's liability insurance coverage will likely play a big part in your injury claim, but be prepared to show some level of carelessness on the part of the store or one of its employees.

 Like all businesses that open themselves up to the public, stores are legally obligated to maintain reasonably safe property conditions for the protection of visitors and customers.
 (More: What is premises liability?)

-When a slip and fall accident happens at a department store, grocery store, or even a local "mom and pop" store, the business may be liable for injuries and related losses if the injured person can show that the slip and fall was the result of unsafe conditions on the property.
+Whether it's a "big box" nationwide chain like Walmart or Target, or a local independent retailer, the business may be liable for injuries and related losses if the injured person can show that the slip and fall was the result of unsafe conditions on the property.

 A store's potential fault for a slip and fall accident usually hinges on the legal theory of "negligence."
 In simple terms, negligence occurs in these kinds of cases when the store owner or a store employee fails to act with reasonable care, and a customer is injured as a result.
 Usually this means that either: